helena-spawn/grass-demo/readme.md

     npm run -S esbuild-base -- --sourcemap

-Not 100% sure how that works but in the <code>package.json</code> there is a script statement that uses <code>esbuild</code> and <code>rollup</code> to generate a minified <code>main.js</code> in the out directory that is referenced in the <code>index.html</code>.
-You can just open the <code>index.html</code> file (Visual Studio Code has this nice feature of Live Server that you can use) to see the running sketch in your browser.
+Not 100% sure how that works but in the `package.json` there is a script statement that uses `esbuild` and `rollup` to generate a minified `main.js` in the out directory that is referenced in the `index.html`.
+You can just open the `index.html` file (Visual Studio Code has this nice feature of Live Server that you can use) to see the running sketch in your browser.

 # The code
 Let's dive into the code.

 ## The Index.html
-The <code>index.html</code> is the starting point for the browser and contains just the bare reference to the <code>main.js</code> file that holds the p5 javascript.
+The `index.html` is the starting point for the browser and contains just the bare reference to the `main.js` file that holds the p5 javascript.

     <!DOCTYPE html>
     <html lang="en">